How do I access Numeracy and Literacy Progression data? (NSW)

 Exporting data

 Navigate back to the top of the page and click Export Options.
-There are currently two options available.
+There are currently two options available for Numeracy.

 These are formatted as spreadsheets (.xlsx).